 Our model first takes the context vector as the final hidden state from our encoder step .
 Our model then aims to predict the next word in the sentence given the current hidden state and then previous word in the sentence.
 We know our sentence must begin with a “start” token so at our first step, our model tries to predict the first word in the sentence given the previous hidden state and the previous word in the sentence (in this instance, the “start” token).
 Our model makes a prediction (“pienso”) and then updates the hidden state to reflect the new state of the model .
 Then at the next step our model uses the new hidden state and the last predicted word to predict the next word in the sentence.
 This continues until the model predicts the “end” token, at which point our model stops generating output words.

 The intuition behind this model is in line with what we have learnt about language representations thus far.
-Words in any given sentence are dependent one the words that come before it, so to predict any given word in a sentence without considering the words that have been predicted before it would not make sense as words in any given sentence are not independent from one another.
+Words in any given sentence are dependent on the words that come before it.
+So to predict any given word in a sentence without considering the words that have been predicted before, it would not make sense as words in any given sentence are not independent from one another.

 We learn our model parameters as we have done before, by making a forward pass, calculating the loss of our target sentence against the predicted sentence and backpropagating this loss through the network, updating the parameters as we go.
 However, learning using this process can be very slow as to begin with our model will have very little predictive power.
 As our predictions of words in our target sentence are not independent of one another, if we predict the first word in our target sentence incorrectly, subsequent words in our output sentence are also unlikely to be correct.
 To help with this process we can use a technique known as teacher forcing.